My App

 Date Field

-Date input with automatic parsing and formatting using Moment.js
+Date input with automatic parsing, validation, and formatting using Moment.js

 Basic Usage